EO-College/sarbian/README.md

 # SARbian
-SARbian is a Debian-based live system coming with free SAR processing software tools pre-installed, ready to use.
+SARbian is a Linux live system based on Debian Stretch (Debian 9) coming with free SAR processing software tools pre-installed, ready to use.
 For now, there is only a version for 64 bit systems.

 This repository contains the scripts to build the SARbian iso file.
 Go to https://eo-college.org/sarbian#download to download a prebuilt SARbian iso.

 Simply burn the image on a DVD or install it on a USB key.
 When booting from the DVD/USB key, choose: